Sri Lanka leopards (Panthera pardus kotiya)

 an island population subspecies that is bigger than fellow members of the species on the mainland

 Panthera pardus - the most widespread old-world big cat

-The biggest leopard is the Persian leopard (subspecies saxicolor).
-As mentioned above, the largest recorded leopard weighed 96.5 kg in weight, was a Persian leopard indeed.
+The biggest individuals belong to the subspecies known as Persian leopard (subspecies saxicolor).
+The largest recorded leopard, 96.5 kg in weight, was a Persian leopard indeed.
 In general, males are 30% larger than females.
 Smallest adult individuals are female Arabian leopards, weighing as little as 17 kg.
-This is an extraordinary variety of size within one mammal species.
+This is an extraordinary variety of size within a mammal species.

 Doubtlessly, most leopards live in Africa.
 But estimates vary between 230,000 and 700,000 individuals of African leopards.
 There is an ongoing debate if all of them belong to the same subspecies Pantherea pardus pardus.
-In Asia there are 8 different leopard subspecies, the Java leopard being the rarest one.
+In Asia, there are 8 different leopard subspecies, the Java leopard being the rarest one.
 Java and Sri Lanka are the only islands inhabited by leopards.
 Leopards do not occur on the much larger island of Madagascar.
 Borneo`s and Sumatra's “clouded leopard” is a different species (or more precisely: two different species, Neofelis nebulosa and Neofelis diardi).